 By gathering feedback, running tests and focus groups, and monitoring usage, you’ll be able to notice what works and what doesn’t!

 Examples of senior-friendly onboarding include Netflix, which breaks down the entire process of signing up, adding payment, and personalizing your account in a few steps.
 It focuses on clarity, highlighting the value and purpose of each step in a simple, non-jargon language.
 While mentioning features, it also reassures the user about potential drop-out factors such as providing credit card details.

-For more examples of intuitive onboarding, check our article on 4 Examples of Great User Onboarding.
+For more examples of intuitive onboarding, check our article on User Onboarding Examples.

 We’ve been over several ways to improve senior users’ adoption of your product, and how important that is.